UniMath/agda-unimath/src/set-theory/strict-lower-bounds-increasing-binary-sequences.lagda.md

 An [increasing binary sequence](set-theory.increasing-binary-sequences.md) `x` is
-{{#concept "strictly bounded below" Disambiguation="element of the type of increasing binary sequences by natural number" Agda=is-strictly-bounded-below-ℕ∞↑}}
+{{#concept "strictly bounded below" Disambiguation="element of the type of increasing binary sequences by natural number" Agda=is-strictly-bounded-below-ℕ∞↗}}
 by a [natural number](elementary-number-theory.natural-numbers.md) `n : ℕ` if `xₙ` is false.